pgorman/dangerjaunt/minirules.md

 ## Damage ##

 Most weapons do 1d6 damage on a successful hit.
-A fighter wielding a martial weapons, such as a longsword, does 1d8 damage.
+A fighter wielding a martial weapon, such as a longsword, does 1d8 damage.
-Fighters who forgoe a shield in order to wield a two-handed weapons, such as a polearm, deal 1d10 damage.
+Fighters who forgo a shield in order to wield a two-handed weapons, such as a polearm, deal 1d10 damage.

-## Hirelings and Henchmen ##
+## Henchmen, Hirelings, and Experts ##

 Henchmen and hirelings work for the player characters, although they are non-player characters controlled by the referee.

-Hirelings are normal humans with a single hit die.
+Hirelings are normal humans with a single hit die and no attack bonus --- regular folks looking to pick up a gold piece or two as a porter or link-boy.
 They work for a fixed rate, do not share in treasure, and gain no experience.
-They tolerate only limited risks, commensurate with their pay.
+Commensurate with their wages, hirelings tolerate only limited risk.
-Hirelings include guards, link-boys, bearers, sages, smiths, animal trainers, engineers, alchemists, and sailors.
+Employers bear the cost of any gear, weapons, and armor.

+Like hirelings, experts do a particular short-term job for an agreed fee.
+Unlike unskilled or semi-skilled hirelings, experts earn their pay by domain knowledge or craft mastery.
+Typical expert wages include: alchemist 250 gp/week, armorer 25 gp/week, animal trainer 125 gp/week, engineer 200 gp/week, mercenary (+1 attack bonus) 7 gp/week, sage 500 gp/week, ship captain 50 gp/week, ship navigaor 35 gp/week, ship crewman 3 gp/week, spy 500 gp/mission.

 Henchmen have personal loyalty to a player character.
 They work for a half-share of found treasure.